apogeum/data_science_training/0_Setup/environment_setup.md

     * Next cell: <kbd>⌘</kbd> + <kbd>Down</kbd>
     * Previous cell: <kbd>⌘</kbd> + <kbd>Up</kbd>
 13. Use two new hotkeys to move up and down between cells
+14. Delete all cells
+**Congratulations, you wrote your first python code in Colab!!!**